madibamndev/sheng-jargon-flask-mongo-heroku/README.md

 - [Materialize Media Queries](https://materializecss.com/grid.html) allows me to stack the content into a single column on smaller devices such as smartphones; single and double columns on tablets and single, double or more columns on larger devices.

-One bug that I have encountered in my testing  is in my timeline html file. [(X)HTML5 validation results for work.html bug](images-readme.md/bug-work-html-validation.pdf)
+One bug that I have encountered in my testing  is... in my... file. [ bug]()

 ## Deployment